 Ascribing products with their digital assets speeds up the process of syndicating files across different channels.
 Images remain connected to the product information on every platform.
-This way, your BigCommerce enterprise remains consistent.
+PIM and BigCommerce help maintain consistency.

 The main advantage of this is that you can jump into your Search Engine Optimization (SEO) strategy right away.
-Unifying digital assets onto a PIM is a perfect entryway into attaching relevant keywords to your product pages.
-When stored in a DAM system, assets are described by its metadata.
+Unifying your BigCommere store’s digital assets onto a PIM is a perfect entryway into attaching relevant keywords to your product pages.
+When stored in a DAM system, assets are described by metadata.
 To clarify, metadata gives information about what the asset is, who owns it, and where it’s located.
-Integrating keywords into the metadata of a data asset increases your chances of attract leads and improving conversions.
+Integrating keywords into the metadata of a data asset increases your chances of attracting leads and improving conversions.

 A PIM combined with a DAM unifies the organization the product information and visual aspects together.
 In other words, you have all of your product media in one place, linked to the respective products.
 For each product, you only need one version of the assets.
 In contrast, traditional methods included storing a ton of similar files.

-Separating multimedia digital assets and product information drains time and energy.
+Separating digital assets and product information steals time from vital BigCommerce processes.
 Fortunately, Catsy’s PIM includes a DAM to link them together effortlessly.

 4. Suboptimal Product Names can Hurt Page Views and Conversions

 “Search marketing is the most effective source of acquiring new customers in 2014 – and that means site optimization is top priority.”

 Jim Yu, the CEO of BrightEdge